 Jennifer Aniston was born in Sherman Oaks, California, on February 11, 1969.
 Her parents were both actors and encouraged her high school interest in drama.
-She had a few minor roles before landing her career defining role on the NBC sitcom Friends as Rachel Green.
-Since its conclusion in 2004, she has been in several films, including The Break-Up, Horrible Bosses and Cake.
+Aniston had a few minor roles before landing her career-defining role on the NBC sitcom Friends as Rachel Green.
+Since its conclusion in 2004, the actress has starred in numerous films, including The Break-Up, Horrible Bosses and Cake.

 Jennifer Joanna Aniston was born on February 11, 1969, in Sherman Oaks, California.
 The daughter of soap opera star John Aniston and actress Nancy Dow, Aniston began appearing in stage productions in the late 1980s.
 She attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City, where she was active in drama.

 After several minor film and television roles, Aniston hit Hollywood gold by playing Rachel Green on the hit NBC sitcom Friends.
 Friends was a huge success, with the nation even dubbing Aniston's signature hairstyle on the show as "The Rachel."
 She stayed with Friends for 10 years, banking $1 million per episode for the last three seasons, until the show ended in 2004.
 She won both a Golden Globe and an Emmy Award during her tenure on the show.